pypeit/PypeIt/README.rst

 data reduction expertise and astronomers with no prior experience of data reduction.
-It is highly configurable and designed to be applied to any standard slit-imaging spectrograph, and can accommodate long-slit, multi-slit, as well as cross-dispersed echelle spectra.
-The full list of spectrogaphs supported for PypeIt data reduction is provided `here
+It is highly configurable and designed to be applied to any standard slit-imaging spectrograph, and can accommodate long-slit, multi-slit, as well as cross-dispersed echelle spectra.  **The spectrogaphs that PypeIt can be with are listed** `here
 <https://pypeit.readthedocs.io/en/release/spectrographs.html>`__.

 In addition to our primary code base, we maintain an extensive `PypeIt